Arafat2198/Webpage-Image-Scrapper-/README.md

 # Webpage-Image-Scrapper-
-The Python 3 Program is built to download all the images present on a Web-page
+The Python 3 Program is built to Scrap and Store on a Directory on your Computer all the images present on a Web-page

 ## Web Scraping with Python